 In any event, in the US (and actually most everywhere in the world), protection against runs on banks isn’t provided by sound practices, but by laws.
 In 1934, to restore confidence in commercial banks, the US government instituted the Federal Deposit Insurance Corporation (FDIC) deposit insurance in the amount of $2,500 per depositor per bank, eventually raising coverage to today’s $250,000.
 In Europe, €100,000 is the amount guaranteed by the state.

 FDIC insurance covers about $9.3 trillion of deposits, but the institution has assets of only $25 billion.
 That’s less than one cent on the dollar.
 I’ll be surprised if the FDIC doesn’t go bust and need to be recapitalized by the government.
 That money—many billions—will likely be created out of thin air by selling Treasury debt to the Fed.

 The fractional reserve banking system, with all of its unfortunate attributes, is critical to the world’s financial system as it is currently structured.
 You can plan your life around the fact the world’s governments and central banks will do everything they can to maintain confidence in the financial system.
 To do so, they must prevent a deflation at all costs.
 And to do that, they will continue printing up more dollars, pounds, euros, yen, and what-have-you.

 Editor’s Note: Most people have no idea what really happens when the banking system collapses, let alone how to prepare…

-Gold is a commodity like coffee, copper, or aluminum.
-But unlike other commodities, gold is money.
-It’s held its value for thousands of years.
-Gold has preserved wealth through every kind of crisis imaginable.
-It will preserve wealth during the next crisis, too.
+Owning gold is essential.
+Gold has held its value for thousands of years.
+It has preserved wealth through every kind of crisis imaginable.
+Gold will preserve wealth during the next crisis, too.